 Your tax year for New York State must be the same as your federal tax year.
-Use this tax return for tax years beginning in 2000, both calendar and fiscal, and for short periods beginning in 2001 and ending before December 31, 2001.
-If you are a calendar year filer, check the box in the upper right corner on the front of the form.
-If you are a fiscal year filer, complete the beginning and ending tax period boxes in the upper right corner on the from.
+Use this tax return for tax years beginning in 2001, both calendar and fiscal, and for short periods beginning in 2002 and ending before December 31, 2002.
+If you are a calendar-year filer, check the box in the upper right corner on the front of the form.
+If you are a fiscal-year filer, complete the beginning and ending tax period boxes in the upper right corner on the front of the form.